 The Charity is governed by the Congregation of the Oratory of St Philip Neri in London, a Society of Apostolic Life within the Roman Catholic Church; the priests elect from within their number 5 Trustees to serve for three years.
-At the triennial election on 25 March 2015 Revd Julian Large was re-elected as Provost and Chairman of Trustees, and Revds Ronald Creighton-Jobe, George Bowen, Rupert McHardy and Michael Lang were re-elected as Trustees.
 At the triennial election on 26 March 2018 Revd Julian Large was re-elected as Provost and Chairman of Trustees, Revds George Bowen, Rupert McHardy and Michael Lang were re-elected as Trustees, and Revd Edward van den Bergh was also elected.
+All five were re-elected on 25th March 2021.
 The Trustees and the Congregation meet frequently to plan and carry forward their spiritual and pastoral responsibilities, and to attend to the financial, property, legal and administrative affairs of the Trust.

 The trustees are drawn from amongst the existing Fathers, and have already been closely involved in carrying out the charity's pastoral work and other activities.
+New trustees will have lived at the Oratory for at least 6 years before their ordination (at which point they are eligible for election as a trustee) and receive training during these years on the charity's finances and operating policies.